Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Introduction

-We apply our measurement framework to evaluate mitigation strategies for post-hoc rationalization.
+We apply our measurement framework to evaluate mitigation strategies for post-hoc rationalization \citep{tanneru2024hardness}.
 The intuitive baseline is \textit{semantic suppression}: explicitly prompting models to ignore the given response or suppress indicators of pre-determination \citep{sakana2025rlt, wang2025reverse}.
 Although widely adopted as an intuitive remedy to successfully relieve the lexical anchoring, our analysis reveals that suppression fails on internal anchoring metrics.
-While it masks lexical overlaps, it significantly increases entropic and probabilistic anchoring, ultimately degrading the quality of reasoning traces and hurting downstream task performance (\cref{fig:intuition}).
+While it masks lexical overlaps, it increases trajectory anchoring--the generation process becomes more dependent on the answer the model is trying to suppress--while leaving total information mismatch largely unresolved, ultimately degrading the quality of reasoning traces and hurting downstream task performance (\cref{fig:intuition}).
 The model rationalizes more subtly, but more heavily.
 We connect this paradox with Ironic Process Theory \citep{wegner1994ironic} from cognitive psychology: instructing a model to ignore an answer forces it to actively monitor for exclusion, thereby deepening the specific dependence it aims to cut off (illustrated in \cref{fig:intro} (b)).

 To break this cycle, we propose \textbf{Structural Skeleton-guided Reasoning (SSR)}.
 Rather than suppressing the answer, SSR decouples the structure of reasoning from its content.
-Generation proceeds in two phases: (1) synthesizing a "skeleton" of functional tags (e.g., \texttt{PLAN} $\rightarrow$ \texttt{INFER}) that extracts the reasoning structure behind response while remains invariant to specific response content, and (2) using this skeleton to guide generation of the full reasoning chain.
-By providing a content-neutral structural target, SSR naturally mitigates the three-hierarchical anchoring effect consistently without triggering ironic monitoring.
-While SSR is effective via prompting alone, we extend its application to reasoning distillation through \textbf{Distilled SSR (SSR-D)}, which fine-tunes teacher models to produce skeleton–reasoning pairs to improve skeleton validity and adherence, strengthening the structural–content division of labor.
+Generation proceeds in two phases: (1) synthesizing a "skeleton" of functional tags (e.g., \texttt{PLAN} $\rightarrow$ \texttt{INFR}) that extracts the coarse reasoning structure behind the response while discouraging direct encoding of specific response content, and (2) using this skeleton to guide generation of the full reasoning chain.
+By providing a content-neutral structural target, SSR reduces anchoring across the three-level hierarchy without relying on explicit answer-suppression instructions.
+Because prompted SSR can still be fragile, with models omitting tags or leaking answer details into skeletons, we further introduce \textbf{Distilled SSR (SSR-D)}.
+SSR-D first trains an SSR-format teacher from constructed skeleton-reasoning pairs, then uses this teacher to generate distilled SSR traces for the target model.
+The target model learns to generate a valid skeleton and then reconstruct the full reasoning from it, turning SSR from a prompting procedure into an internalized generation pattern.